saimeda32/scrumlo/SECURITY.md

 # Security Policy

-Ephem is a no-login, no-database, ephemeral tool — room state lives only in a Cloudflare Durable Object while the room is active and is deleted when everyone leaves.
+Scrumlo is a no-login, no-database, ephemeral tool — room state lives only in a Cloudflare Durable Object while the room is active and is deleted when everyone leaves.
 There is no user database and no stored credentials to breach.

 ## Reporting a vulnerability